VijayalaxmiBalgaonkar/DiabetesPredictionModel_ML/README.md

+# Diabetes Prediction Model
-# This is a Machine Learning Model for diabetes prediction leveraging dataset encompassing key health indicators.Contributed to early detection and management of diabetes.
+This is a Machine Learning Model for diabetes prediction leveraging dataset encompassing key health indicators.Contributed to early detection and management of diabetes.